uklance/tapestry-cometd/README.md

 ===============

-A push implementation for [tapestry](http://tapestry.apache.org/) based on [cometd](http://cometd.org/) **This project is a work in progress and does not work in it's current state**
+A push implementation for [tapestry](http://tapestry.apache.org/) based on [cometd](http://cometd.org/)

+<font color="red">This project is a work in progress and does not work in it's current state</font>

 Usage: